mogoson/MGS.Machinery/README.md

 - Video (Unfinished).

 ## Contact
-- If you have any questions, fell free to contact me at mogoson@qq.com.
+- If you have any questions, feel free to contact me at mogoson@qq.com.